davinaics/YOLOv8-ObjectDetection-Rapunzel/README.md

 ## 📥 Dataset

-The dataset is provided by Roboflow and contains images of the Rapunzel character with bounding box annotations.
+The dataset was created by me using Roboflow and contains annotated images of the Rapunzel character with bounding box labels.
 The dataset includes:

 - Training images